RaduHaulica/music_app/README.md

 Added test component for quickly trying things out and for reseting the track list until all operations are working.

 **Operations**
 * Adding new tracks works.
-TODO: tags array
 * Deleting tracks works.
-* Editing works.
+* Editing tracks works.
 * Filtering is live on providing input (case insensitive).

 ### TODOs